Barry Jaeckel

 Barry Louis Jaeckel (born February 14, 1949) is an American professional golfer who played on the PGA Tour and the Champions Tour.

+Early life

 Jaeckel was born in Los Angeles, California, and is the son of actor Richard Jaeckel.
 He attended Palisades High School, Santa Monica Junior College, turned professional in 1971.

+Professional career

 Early in his career he played on the European Tour.
-On the tour's inaugural season, 1972, he won the French Open defeating Clive Clark in a sudden death playoff.
+In 1972, he won the French Open defeating Clive Clark in a sudden death playoff.
 Along with Walter Hagen and Byron Nelson, Jaeckel is one of only three Americans ever to win the event.